Mon-Thurs: 8am-5pm | Fri: 8am-12pm Now offering virtual appointments

 TIP 4: Identify your landmarks

 Know where the tripping hazards are.
-For example, the IV pole and birthing ball have sent dads to the emergency room.
-Sometimes delivery can take dads by surprise, so when standing, please have a chair behind you at all times.
+For example, the IV pole and birthing ball have sent push partners to the emergency room.
+Sometimes delivery can take partners by surprise, so when standing, please have a chair behind you at all times.
 Your pride won’t be the only thing bruised!

 TIP 5: Give compliments